 An hour later I’m eighteen levels down into the guts of Freehaven, to visit the KornerStone.
 I have Bucky in tow, sans girlfriend.
 It’s not that I don’t think Janine can’t handle herself – I know she can’t – it’s that I only want to keep track of two people down here.
 I include myself in that number since I have a gift for fucking my way into embarrassing situations.

-The word “KornerStone” is scrawled across the wall above an old hull breach.
+The word ‘KornerStone’ is scrawled across the wall above an old hull breach.
 Jagged metal points in all directions from a ten-foot-wide diagonal rupture in the hull plating.
-The Station has since expanded to 26 levels, but the 19th ring must have been in a hurry because nobody ever repaired this crack in Freehaven’s ass.
+The station has since expanded to twenty-six levels, but the nineteenth ring must have been in a hurry because nobody ever repaired this crack in Freehaven’s ass.
 I make my own skin crawl trying to imagine what it must have been like for those caught in this compartment.
 The howling gale of escaping atmosphere, vacuum sucking at your limbs like a voracious monster, the knowledge that you’re about to die – yeesh.
 I have the luxury of living in the era of mandatory emergency shielding, so breaches like this aren’t as scary.
 Back in the day, though, this hole led straight to Hell.

 The thump of bass and the muted cacophony of techno music seeps through the walls.
 As with all bars of this one’s repute, two men without necks stand outside.